-Once you've installed Windows 10, to get the most out of it you should also create a Microsoft account.
+Once you've installed Windows 10, get the most out of it by also create a Microsoft account.
 This not only allows you to log into Windows 10, but it also lets you buy and install apps from the Windows Store, as well as save your files and settings to the cloud.

 How to delete Windows 7 or 8 after upgrading to Windows 10

-When you install Windows 10, your previous version of Windows is kept in case you don't like the new version – or you encounter any problems.
-However if you're happy with Windows 10 then you can delete Windows7 or Windows 8 to help free up some space.
+When you install Windows 10, the previous version of Windows is saved in case you don’t like the new OS – or you encounter any problems.
+However, if you want to stick with Windows 10, then you can delete Windows 7 or Windows 8 to help free up some space.

 How to run Windows 10 on a Mac

-Are you a Mac user who's not too keen on El Capitan and is looking jealously at all the new Windows 10 features?
+Are you a Mac user who's not too keen on macOS 10.13 High Sierra and is looking enviously at all the new Windows 10 features?
 The good news is that it's relatively simple to switch operating systems – just check out our guide to how to run Windows 10 on a Mac.